prestodb/tsc/README.md

 ### Changing the composition of the TSC

-The TSC may increase or reduce the number of voting members at election time, provided that an attempt is made to ensure the classes remain balanced.
+Per the [Charter](CHARTER.md), the TSC may change the maximum number of TSC members by supermajority vote.
+In general, the TSC will attempt to make changes to the maximum number of voting members at election time, to ensure the classes remain balanced.

 ### Resignation of TSC voting members